ImChong/Practice_LeetCode_C/README.md

 >
 > ![Call Hierarchy](./03_Misc/02_Supplementary_Materials/callHierarchy.png)
 >
 > The `main.c` file is the entry point of the program, which calls the solution method in the `solutionName_methodNameXX.c` file.
-Meanwhile, this file also contains the test cases for the selected solution method.
+Meanwhile, the `main.c` file also contains the test cases for the selected solution method.
 >
 > The `cfg` folder contains the configuration files for the common functions and solution methods.
 >